 Like any duelist in VALORANT, Reyna is all about fragging.
 The more kills, the merrier.

 Reyna is a high-risk, high-reward agent that awards aggression.
-She dominates single combat and is only limited by pure, unadulterated skill.
-Sitting back and waiting for your teammates won’t suffice with Reyna.
+She dominates single combat and is only limited by skill.
+Sitting back and waiting for your teammates won't suffice with Reyna.

-She feeds off kills.
 When you get the ball rolling, the kills keep coming.
-She’s like a locomotive, full steam ahead.
+She's like a locomotive, full steam ahead.
 But there are two sides of the coin to Reyna.
-Without cocksure confidence and pinpoint accuracy, she can drag you down.
+Without cocksure confidence and pinpoint accuracy, she can easily drag you—and your team—down.